Updated Friday, November 17, 2020

 Due Date.
 The due date for rent payment has not changed, and late fees will generally still apply in accordance with lease terms.
 If you are suffering financial distress from the COVID-19 pandemic, help is available from many sources.
 Generally mailed payments must be postmarked by the payment due date.
 Please check your Resident Portal for additional information concerning rent payments.

 Job Loss or Other Hardship.
 If you have suffered a job loss or other hardship as a result of the COVID-19 pandemic and cannot pay your rent, please contact us.
-Learn about financial assistance available for most Americans, including substantially expanded unemployment benefits, even for self-employed individuals and independent contractors.
+Learn about financial assistance available for most Americans including unemployment benefits and programs to help pay bills.

 Co-Tenants and Guarantors.
 If your lease has one or more co-tenants or a guarantor, consider how to support each other during this difficult time.
 Each co-tenant and guarantor is responsible for the total amount of rent due and other lease obligations.